Your Guide to Booking Your First Massage and faqs

 Will I be oily after the massage?

-No—your therapist uses a controlled amount of high-quality professional standard massage oil or massage cream that absorbs well into the skin.
+No—your therapist uses a controlled amount of high-quality professional standard massage oil or cream that absorbs well into the skin.
 You may feel moisturized, but not greasy.
-If you do happen to feel any access product, you can request a towel after your session to remove the product completely.
+If you do happen to feel any excess product, you can request a towel after your session to remove it completely.

 What if I fall asleep during my massage?